Taxation in UAE

 Excise tax intends to reduce the consumption of unhealthy and harmful commodities.
 Businesses that are engaged in any of the below activities must register for excise tax;

-- the import of excise goods into the UAE
+- The import of excise goods into the UAE

-- the production of excise goods, wherein the goods are released for consumption in the UAE
+- The production of excise goods, wherein the goods are released for consumption in the UAE

-- the stockpiling of excise goods in the UAE in certain cases
+- The stockpiling of excise goods in the UAE in certain cases

 Also, anyone who is responsible for overseeing an excise warehouse or designated zone i.e. a warehouse keeper should register for excise tax.

 If you are on a vacation and planning to stay in any of the hotels in UAE, do not forget to check the tax charges.
 Certain restaurants, hotels, hotel apartments, resorts etc. in the UAE charge tax.
-Hotels charge ‘Tourism Dirham Fee’ per room per night of occupancy in Dubai and the price range from AED 7 to 20 depending on the category/grade of the hotel.
+Hotels charge a ‘Tourism Dirham Fee’ per room per night of occupancy in Dubai and the price range from AED 7 to 20 depending on the category/grade of the hotel.

 Whereas in Abu Dhabi, a fee of 4 percent of hotel stay bill and AED 15 per night per room will be levied.